jjrajani/responsive-font-sizes/readme.md

 ## Responsive Font Sizes

-An example of how to create respnsive font sizes using SASS.
+An example of how to create responsive font sizes using SASS.